ozbe/hq/README.md

 ## Usage

 A platform specific build of hq can be run in the corresponding platform's command line interface.
-Run hq with `cargo run -- -h` or `cargo run -- --help` to view the latest* available flags, arguments and commands.
+Run hq with `hq -h` or `hq --help` to view the latest available flags, arguments, and commands.

 Here is an example of the long help output (`--help`):